supragub/url-status-checker/README.md

-# URL status checker
+# URL Status Checker

 ## About the project

-Designed to check the status of URLs and API endpoints.
-This is not production ready, it is a proof of concept for a website status checker.
+A web application for checking the status of URLs and API endpoints, displayed in a CRUD table.
+This is is a proof of concept.
 Do not use it in production, it is not secure and does not handle errors properly.
-You can use it locally.

 <p align="center">